 For organizations where trust is non-negotiable, professional detection platforms offer a powerful line of defense.
 These services are designed for entities like newsrooms, financial institutions, and government agencies that require a high degree of accuracy.
 They use advanced AI models to analyze video, audio, and images for subtle signs of manipulation that are nearly impossible for humans to catch.
 For example, platforms like Facia provide AI-powered tools that help businesses and public sector organizations protect themselves from scams and misinformation campaigns fueled by synthetic media.
 These platforms are an essential investment for anyone whose reputation or security depends on authentic content.

-Free Tools for Online Checks
+Free Tools for a Quick Online Check

 If you just need to run a quick check on a suspicious image or video you’ve come across, a free online tool can be a great starting point.
 Several websites allow you to upload a file and get an instant analysis.
 These tools use AI to scan for common deepfake artifacts and can give you a quick read on whether a piece of content might be manipulated.
 A service like DeepfakeDetection.io offers a simple interface for checking images, videos, and even voice recordings.
 While these free options are incredibly accessible, it’s wise to remember they may not offer the same level of accuracy or security as a professional service, making them best for personal or low-stakes use.